Where It Began: Liberation Day Fallout, Part IV – Prelude

 “Could you bring it out, Howard?”

-Then, twenty or so minutes into the announcement, Commerce Sec Lutnik brings over a very official-looking board and hands it over to our main man.
+About twenty minutes into the announcement, Commerce Sec Lutnik brings over an official-looking board and hands it to our main man.

 “If you look at that—China, first row,” Trump continues, “China: sixty-seven percent... so we’re going to be charging a reciprocal tariff of thirty-four percent.”
 34!
 Not 10, 15, 20—this is way above the most hawkish expectations!
 20% was the worst case, and we traded on the good, dovish case—now suddenly we have to price the extra-worst scenario?
-And for each country individually?
-Look at the list he’s holding up!
+And for each country?
+Look at the list!
 The plot twist is here.
 “So how can anybody be upset?” continues Trump.

 Instantly!
 Our trader hits the S&P bids with a full clip and lifts three big clips in the 5-Year—mate, this is crazy!
-After we traded on the dovish, now invalidated headline, we just got an extra hawkish confirmation!
+After we traded on the dovish, now invalidated headline, we got an extra hawkish confirmation!
 So the WSJ move is wrong; everyone positioned on that is wrong, too.
 But the markets all... hang for a while longer.
 Clickclickclick—do more Spoos!Oh-shi—order error?!
-A moment like this just snapped our trader out of focus; caught between figuring out this error and listening again to Trump—he’s listing every country now! “… you think of European Union—very friendly—they rip us off!”
+This snapped our trader out of focus; caught between figuring out this error and listening to Trump—he’s listing every country now! “… you think of European Union—very friendly—they rip us off!”

-Yet the flows now are different, not as quick as the WSJ upside, just pulses, bits of choppy flow pushing the S&P lower.
-No price confirmation that our trader wants to see.
+The flows are different now, just pulses, bits of choppy flow pushing the S&P lower, not as quick as the WSJ upside.
+No price confirmation for our trader.
 Yet the floor helps to commit: This is huge!
 It has to go!—the traders roar.
 He holds, but doesn’t add in.
 Can I do anything else?
 Euro?
-No, its correlations are just broken now.
+No, its correlations are broken now.
 Just hold what you have!

-The S&P holds and holds a small range, but then everything cracks; the S&P offers down the page, the 5-Year bids.
-Our trader tries to manage his positions more dynamically, scaling out on big flushes and adding some more as the S&P bids back up.
-He scales out some more out of the 5-year, but over the next twenty minutes or so, he’s done.
-The floor starts to discuss holding what they have left until the close.
-But our trader replies he’s completely out.
+The S&P holds a small range, but then everything cracks.
+The S&P offers down the screen, the 5-Year bids.
+Our trader manages his positions dynamically, scaling out on big flushes and adding more as the S&P bids back up.
+He scales out more of the 5-year, but over the next twenty minutes, he’s done.
+The floor discusses holding what they have left until the close.
+Our trader replies he’s out completely.

-He glances at one of his screens: best day and best trade—well over a quarter of a million dollars.
-It took a while to push this milestone, but little did he know he would smash this personal record and set others in the fortnight to come.
+He glances at his screens: best day and trade—over a quarter of a million dollars.
+It took a while to reach this milestone, but he’d soon break this record and set others in the next fortnight.
 That’s how it is for the long volatility trader: the best and worst days come in clusters.

 Reflections

-The next evening, our trader glances at his phone: Asymmetrist has messaged him.
+The next evening, our trader glances at his phone.
+Asymmetrist has messaged him.
 They want all the details!
-And he obliged, only to receive a raft of follow-ups:
+He obliged, only to receive a series of follow-ups:

-“It made me a lot more cautious.
-I knew the markets would be pinging around much more; it was a hyped event, and everyone was watching.
-Thin markets meant I wasn’t pre-positioning into it, so I wouldn’t be trading anything I didn’t think would be genuinely big.
-The fact that it was thin made me get out faster.
-I wanted to trade more size across more products, but half the products were already closed because of the time of day.
-Yet, execution-wise, it was very similar to how I would’ve executed anyway—but I wasn’t positioned beforehand.
+“It made me more cautious.
+I knew the markets would be pinging around much more; it was a hyped event under close watch.
+Thin markets meant I wasn’t pre-positioning, so I wouldn’t be trading anything I didn’t think would be significant.
+The thinness made me exit faster.
+I wanted to trade more size across more products, but half were closed due to the time.
+Yet, execution-wise, it was similar to my usual execution—but I wasn’t positioned beforehand.
 I only wanted to take positions on a proper outlier.”

-How do you decide how many clips?
-Is there a scale or gut-feel process?
+How do you decide on how many clips to hit?
+Is there a scale or instinctive process?

 “It’s how much I think I can get off!
 If I can do a couple of clips before the market moves, that’s fine.
 Sometimes I can’t clip before it goes, or if I’ve been too slow to get to the market, the clips I get off will change.
 In a massive outlier, I’ll do as much as possible.
 But in my head… did I want 400 Spoos on?
 Yeah, obviously—in hindsight it would’ve been a great trade.
 But 400 Spoos, when we are bid and offered like 15 lots?
-That 400 moves the market wild!
+That 400 moves the market wildly!
 And then I’ve got to get out.
-If I’m wrong or misjudged… there’s a lot that can go wrong.
-In my head, I need to manage my risk.
-And if I don’t?
-Too much size becomes more of a detriment than a positive.”
+If I’m wrong or misjudged… a lot can go wrong.
+I need to manage my risk.
+If I don’t?
+Too much size becomes a problem.”

-“I just had them all [price ladders] next to each other, really—so it wasn’t too difficult.
-I already had those products in mind to hit.
-Just those:
+“I had the price ladders next to each other, so it wasn’t too difficult.
+I already had those products in mind.:

 If it were small or in line, I’d only hit ES.